iniciasoluciones/vocalrec-manager/README.md

 MIT License
 -----------

-Based on a work Copyright (C) 2010 Brian White <mscdex@gmail.com>, but radically altered thereafter so as to constitute a new work.
+Based on a work Copyright (C) Philipp Dunkel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal